 1.)
 Truck Drivers Have Large Blind Spots

 Semi drivers have a significantly different, and sometimes limited, view of the road compared to standard passenger vehicle drivers.
-This is primarily due to the inability for a truck to have a rear view mirror.
+This is primarily due to the inability of a truck to have a rearview mirror.
 To compensate, trucks do have several additional mirrors, but there are still large blind spots in their vision.

 The best tip to avoid this is to always be out of these areas or to provide enough space between you and the semi so that you have time to react.